Suárez hits 3 home runs, leads Reds past Pirates 6-2

 This marked the third baseman’s ninth career multihomer game and gave him six home runs and 16 RBIs in his last 12 games.

+“We’ve seen what (Suarez) is capable of when he gets going and he gets hold of some balls,” Reds manager David Bell said.
+“We’ve seen him get locked in like that before and it’s fun to watch.
+It’d be great if he kept it going.”

-Tucker Barnhart led off the Reds third by lining a home run to the shrubbery beyond the center-field fence.
-Pirates center fielder Anthony Alford sustained a broken right elbow when he slammed into the wall chasing the ball.
+Tucker Barnhart led off the Reds’ third by lining a home run to the shrubbery beyond the center-field fence.
+Pirates center fielder Anthony Alford broke his right elbow when he slammed into the wall chasing the ball.
 Claimed off waivers from the Toronto Blue Jays last month, Alford will most likely miss the last three weeks of the season.

+“Honestly, it makes me feel a little sick to my stomach just because of the opportunity he has right now, but even more so knowing the person and the kid,” Pirates manager Derek Shelton said.
+“Just to see the pain and anguish in his eyes, it’s difficult.”

 Trevor Williams (1-6), was tagged for three of the homers and lost his third straight decision.
 He allowed five runs and five hits in six innings while striking out six and walking three.